Diagnosis and Treatment

 Continuity of Care throughout the Lifespan of the Child

-At NewYork-Presbyterian, a vital aspect of our digestive disease programs is continuity of care.
-Children who have a lifelong need for specialized care, such as those diagnosed with EA/TEF, are embraced by our care teams.
+At NewYork-Presbyterian, a vital aspect of our digestive disease program is continuity of care.
+Children who have a lifelong need for specialized care, such as those diagnosed with polyposis syndrome, are embraced by our care teams.
 We understand the continuous needs of patients regardless of age and are vested in making certain that the transition from childhood to adulthood is simplified by not needing to change care teams.
 Our integrated care team seamlessly transitions patients from childhood through the teen years and early adulthood.
-When the time comes, we help our patients transition to NewYork-Presbyterian adult care practitioners.